ray-project/ray/doc/source/tune.rst

 .. image:: images/tune.png

 Tune is a distributed hyperparameter search framework for deep learning and deep reinforcement learning.
-Go from running one experiment on a single machine to running on a large cluster with efficient search algorithms without changing your code.
+Go from running one experiment on a single machine to running on a large cluster without changing your code.

 Getting Started